Israel at the World Baseball Classic: 2017 main World Baseball Classic results

-Prior to the start of the 2017 World Baseball Classic, ESPN considered Team Israel, ranked 41st in the world, to be the biggest underdog in the tournament, referring to it as the "Jamaican bobsled team of the WBC"."World Baseball Classic: Israel's Cinderella Run Forges Ahead After Upsetting Taiwan", Haaretz.
-Israel was the last of the 16 teams to qualify, was the only participant not in the top 20 in the world rankings, and not one of its players was currently on the 40-man roster of a major-league team (though most of Team Israel's players had Major League or minor league experience)."Israel's unlikely path to World Baseball Classic", USA Today.
+Prior to the start of the 2017 World Baseball Classic, ESPN considered Team Israel, ranked 41st in the world, to be the biggest underdog in the tournament, referring to it as the "Jamaican bobsled team of the WBC".
+Israel was the last of the 16 teams to qualify, was the only participant not in the top 20 in the world rankings, and not one of its players was currently on the 40-man roster of a major-league team (though most of Team Israel's players had Major League or minor league experience).
 In addition, ESPN ranked them 14 out of 16 in their power rankings.
-Israel's odds to win the WBC were 200-1, before the tournament began.
+Israel's odds to win the WBC were 200–1, before the tournament began.

 Following the World Baseball Classic, Josh Zeid was named to the All-WBC team.

 Round 1 – Pool A

-In their first game Israel defeated the Pool A favorite and 2009 silver medalist South Korea, ranked # 3 in the world, in 10 innings by a score of 2-1."Israel beats Taiwan, 15-7, at World Baseball Classic," The Denver Post.
+In their first game Israel defeated the Pool A favorite and 2009 silver medalist South Korea, ranked # 3 in the world, in 10 innings by a score of 2–1.
 Israel's winning pitcher Josh Zeid said the win was the pinnacle of his career: "This has to be it.
 This has to be the top, top win as a team, I think in my career.
 I’ve been lucky enough to be part of a couple of championships in the lower levels in the minor leagues and in high school, but nothing compares to this stage.
 Israel's third baseman Ty Kelly tweeted: "Definitely the most stressful game I’ve ever been a part of.
 But it was worth it."
 Israel's catcher Ryan Lavarnway noted after the win: "two generations ago, the way that this team was put together would have meant that we were being killed...
 It means a lot more than that we're here."

-One day later, against Chinese Taipei, ranked # 4 in the world, Israel won again, this time by the score of 15-7.
+One day later, against Chinese Taipei, ranked # 4 in the world, Israel won again, this time by the score of 15–7.
 Israel's 15 runs were the most Taiwan had ever given up in a game in World Baseball Classic play.
 Taiwan manager Kuo Tai-yuan said of Israel: "That's a very scary team."

 The following day, Chinese Taipei lost to the Netherlands, thus guaranteeing Team Israel a spot in the second round as it had one of the top two records in the pool.
 The second round will be Pool E in Tokyo, Japan, later in March 2017.
 It also automatically qualified for the 2021 World Baseball Classic.